bullet-db/bullet-db.github.io/docs/quick-start.md

 !!! note "Running it remotely?"

     If you access the UI from another machine than where your UI is actually running, you will need to edit ```config/env-settings.json```.
 Since the UI is a client-side app, the machine that your browser is running on will fetch the UI and attempt to use these settings to talk to the Web Service.
 Since they point to localhost by default, your browser will attempt to connect there and fail.
-An easy fix is to change ```localhost``` in your env-settings.json to point to the hostname where you will hosting the UI.
-This will be same UI you use in the browser.
+An easy fix is to change ```localhost``` in your env-settings.json to point to the host name where you will hosting the UI.
+This will be the same as the UI host you use in the browser.

 ## Teardown